 There is no single rule to following Scandinavian design, but many Scandi homes focus on a neutral color palette.
-The crisp white palette in this living space from my_sweet_little_home is clean and simple, but the textures in the room keep it from feeling stark or clinical.
+The crisp white palette in this living space is clean and simple, but the textures in the room keep it from feeling stark or clinical.

 Focus on cool shades of white to keep your home feeling open and airy.
 Pair white with natural wood finishes to add a bit of warmth without darkening your room.

 Focus on Just the Must-Haves